-Use the amp-server command to configure the AirWave IP address, group, folder, and shared secret.
+In any of the above scenarios, you need to manually configure to reach the AirWave server using the ampserver command.
+This command helps you configure the AirWave IP address, group, folder, and shared secret.
 You must have the manager role to execute this command.